 Milk Powder: Whole Milk Powder or Non-Fat Milk Powder is an optional ingredient in this recipe.

-Chocolate: I use dark chocolate in these gluten-free oatmeal chocolate chip cookie bars (64% or darker).
-Milk chocolate or semi-sweet chocolate (or even white chocolate) works great in this recipe.
+Chocolate: I use dark chocolate chips in this gluten-free oatmeal chocolate chip cookie bars recipe.
+Milk chocolate chips or semi-sweet chocolate chips, or even white chocolate chips work great in this recipe.
+You could even add some M&Ms, similar when making Monster Cookie Bars.

 How to make Oatmeal Chocolate Chip Bars